 The teacher will then give a practical teaching based on the book, How To Transform Your Life, by Geshe Kelsang Gyatso.
 The teaching will focus on how we can integrate Buddha’s timeless wisdom into our busy daily lives.

-Sachi is a member of the Teacher Training Program and presently teaches weekly classes at the Esquimalt Recreation Centre on Wednesday evening and Friday noon and at the Centre.
+Sachi is a member of the Teacher Training Program and presently teaches weekly classes at the Esquimalt Recreation Centre on Wednesday evening and Thursday mornings.
+She also teaches some of the Saturday classes at the Bodhichitta Centre.
 Sachi’s background includes experience in human services, community music, and death midwifery.

 Q. Do I need to be a Buddhist to attend?